basselAhmed/frontend-nanodegree-arcade-game/README.md

 - Avoid the enemies **DON'T LET THEM TOUCH YOU**.
 - Reach the water on the other side to win a point.
 - **WARNING** If touched by the _enemy_, you'll lose a point, if you have any.

+## BUGS
+You tell me, please open an issue here and I'll get to it ASAP

+## LICENSE
+This source code is distributed under [MIT License](https://opensource.org/licenses/MIT)